Poppies Bali – Historic and charming oasis among the chaos of Kuta.

 - Room Service: Not available.

-Poppies Hotel – Rooms
+Poppies Bali – Rooms

-- Room Types: Cottages.
+- Room Types: Cottage

-- Smoking Rooms: No smoking allowed in or near the rooms but permitted elsewhere.
+- Smoking Rooms: No smoking allowed in or near the rooms, but permitted elsewhere.

-Poppies Hotel – Local Transport
+Poppies Bali – Local Transport

 - Walking: Walkable to everything that Kuta has to offer.